Disha9248/Library_Management_SQL-Project-5/README.md

 ## Project Overview

-**Project Title**: Library Management System
-**Level**: Intermediate

 This project demonstrates the implementation of a Library Management System using SQL.
 It includes creating and managing tables, performing CRUD operations, and executing advanced SQL queries.
-The goal is to showcase skills in database design, manipulation, and querying.
+The goal is to showcase skills in database design, manipulation, and querying.<br>

+**Level**: Intermediate

 ![Image](https://github.com/user-attachments/assets/f3c1e3fc-81c3-4048-b6ea-65a66a2f227a)